 Comment: The Comprehensive Plan Land Use Map designates the subject property for Low Density Residential Development.
-The R-6 zoning district is a zone that implements this plan designation.
-Because the subject property is located in a neighborhood where developed properties are zoned R-6 or R-3.5, the application of this zoning on the subject property is appropriate.
+The R-8 zoning district is a zone that implements this plan designation.
+Because the subject property is located in a neighborhood which is predominantly zoned R-8, the application of this zoning on the subject property is appropriate.